anthonyverriest/flutter_architecture/README.md

 #### ValueBroadcastNotifier

-It does the same as ValueNotifier but also calls the *send* method of the ValueMessenger when notifying the listenners.
+It does the same as ValueNotifier but also calls the *send* method of the ValueMessenger when notifying the listeners.

 #### ValueMessenger